anthonybanion/anthonybanion/README.md

 🎓 **System Analyst** | 🔧 **Backend Developer**

 I'm a backend developer and systems analyst, passionate about building robust and scalable software solutions.
-My work focuses on backend architecture, clean code practices, and effective system design.
+My work focuses on software engineering, clean code practices, and effective system design.
 I also enjoy exploring various programming languages, development paradigms, and modern frameworks to broaden my expertise.

-- 🔧 Tech enthusiast with a deep love for backend development.
+- 🔧 Tech enthusiast with a deep love for software development.
 - 🎯 Focused on quality, maintainability, and continuous improvement.
 - 🤝 Open to collaborations and innovative projects.
 ---